avalynnw/Professional-README-Generator---Avalynn-Helgrave-Winsor-Judge-/README.md

 ## Usage

-Run the program from the "Develop" folder using
+Run the program from the "Develop" directory using

 	node index.js